networktocode/schema-enforcer/README.md

 #### inventory_path (str)

-The path to pass to the `ansible-inventory` command to specify the path to the inventory to load.
+The path to Ansible Inventory.
 The default uses `inventory_path` defined in the schema.cfg file.

 #### Example